callistajosette/callistajosette.github.io/project-crease.md

       <p>
         Problem description available here: https://bit.ly/3uAGItw
         $$T(n)= T(3n/4)+n$$<br>
-        To find $\ell$, search for the base case, ie. when we have completed sufficient splits to reach a single element subarray (selected an element).
+        To find $\ell$, search for the base case, ie. when we have completed sufficient splits to reach a single element subarray (ie. selected an element).
 Mathematically, this is approximately equivalent to...
         <center>
         $$
         \begin{align*}